Russian diplomats in EU: unpaid wages, low morale

 "This has an impact on the morale of diplomats stationed abroad.
 Their motivation isn't high and it's dropping, which is something we want to achieve," EFIS director Kaupo Rosin also told press.

-But the bigger morale drain is because the Russian foreign ministry no longer does foreign policy, EFIS said.
+But the bigger morale drain is because the Russian foreign ministry no longer does foreign policy, making diplomats feel irrelevant, EFIS said.

 "Russian diplomats were also kept in the dark about [Russian president Vladimir] Putin's plans to attack Ukraine," its report said.